 *tatjana.gric@vgtu.lt

 Abstract: A well-established notion for microwave frequencies is represented by dielectric resonator antennas (DRAs).
-In this paper, we show the approach to enhancement of optical DRAs properties for the perspectives of both high-efficiency beam control and reconfigurability.
+In this paper, we show the approach to enhance the optical DRAs properties for the perspectives of both high-efficiency beam control and reconfigurability.
 Two different cases have been suggested for the consideration: the first one uses hollow-core metamaterial interface, while the other involves metallic nanowire metamaterial interface.
 It has been outlined, that the use of nanowire metamaterial interface allows for stretching the frequency range of surface wave existence from 500 THz to approximately 1000 THz.
 Moreover, the nanowire metamaterial interface demonstrates better field confinement.

 © 2018 Optical Society of America under the terms of the OSA Open Access Publishing Agreement